phan/phan/README.md

 With Phan installed, you'll want to [create a `.phan/config.php` file](https://github.com/phan/phan/wiki/Getting-Started#creating-a-config-file) in your project to tell Phan how to analyze your source code.
 Once configured, you can run it via `./vendor/bin/phan`.

-This version (branch) of Phan depends on PHP 7.x with the [php-ast](https://github.com/nikic/php-ast) extension (0.1.5 or newer, uses AST version 50) and supports PHP version 7.0-7.2 syntax.
+This version (branch) of Phan depends on PHP 7.x with the [php-ast](https://github.com/nikic/php-ast) extension (0.1.5+ or 1.0.0+) and supports PHP version 7.0-7.3 syntax.
-The master branch is the basis for the 1.x.y releases.
 Installation instructions for php-ast can be found [here](https://github.com/nikic/php-ast#installation).
-Having PHP's `pcntl` extension installed is strongly recommended (not available on Windows), in order to support using parallel processes for analysis
-(`pcntl` is recommended for daemon mode and LSP to work efficiently, but both should work without that extension).

 * **Alternative Installation Methods**<br />
   See [Getting Started](https://github.com/phan/phan/wiki/Getting-Started) for alternative methods of using